mozilla/chromeless/packages/jetpack-core/docs/url.md

 ## URL Objects ##

-Objects created by the `URL` constructor have the following properties:
+Objects created by the `URL` constructor have the following properties and
+methods:

 <api name="scheme">
 @property {string}